aws-samples/amazon-gamelift-testing-toolkit/README.md

 yarn deploy-toolkit [--profile <profileName>]
 ```

-When the deployment succeeds succesfully the terminal will display a number of output variables.
+When the deployment succeeds successfully the terminal will display a number of output variables.
 Make a note of the value of the `AmazonGameLiftTestingToolkit.CloudfrontDomainName ` variable and the `AmazonGameLiftTestingToolkit.userPoolId` variable, which you will use in the next stage.

 ## Sample Game